vinodrajendran001/mitosis_detection/README.md

 Mitosis_Detection
 ==============================

-develop an algorithm that support histophathologists in the detecting of
+Develop an AI algorithm that support histophathologists in the detection of Mitosis

 Project Organization
 ------------